hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 Takeaways -

-- Fargare is a launch type within ECS to run containers without having to manage EC2 instances
+- Fargate is a launch type within ECS to run containers without having to manage EC2 instances
 - if you are debating between EC2 mode over Fargate mode, **start with Fargate**
   - because you can easily switch to EC2 mode later should you want/need more control